 Hi, I am M. Estes.
 I am a retired nurse with many interests and a good, full life which I am thankful for and enjoy tremendously.
 My friends and family are a major part of my life.

 Positivity (after an occasional initial freak out) is one of my personality traits.
-Viewing problems as challenges to be figured out, has contributed to how I cope with problems and stress.
-I have survived a lot of stress from working 17 years in Intensive and Coronary Care Units.
+Viewing problems as challenges to be figured out, has contributed to my methods of coping with problems and stress.
+I survived a lot of stress from working 17 years in Intensive and Coronary Care Units.
 (I was a nurse for 37 years.)
 My husband’s long term illness and finally his death were also major stressors in my life.

 As the philosopher, Friedrich Nietzsche once said, “Whatever doesn’t kill you makes you stronger.”
 Someone else later added “Then I must be Wonder Woman by now!”